esteechao/se_project_aroundtheus/README.md

 **Technologies and Techniques Used**

-*The Photo Gallery Web Application is built using the following technologies and techniques:
+*The Photo Gallery Web Application is built using the following techniques:

 JavaScript: An object-oriented language used to create some interactive pieces on my project.
 HTML5: Markup language used for structuring the web pages.